vmware-tanzu-labs/yaml-overlay-tool/README.md

 #### documents keys

 The `documents` list applies only to multi-document yaml files and is completely optional the same as the top-level `overlays` key is.
 If you require changes to a specific yaml document in the multi-document yaml file, then this is where you define them.
 Actions in the `documents` key are processed after actions in the top-level `overlays` key.
-Think of the `commonOverlays` key as a place to perform changes on all files listed in `yaml_files`, while the `overlays` key is a place to perform your "common" changes within a single file, and actions defined here in the `documents` key are for making specific changes to a specific document within the yaml file.
+Think of the `commonOverlays` key as a place to perform changes on all files listed in `yamlFiles`, while the `overlays` key is a place to perform your "common" changes within a single file, and actions defined here in the `documents` key are for making specific changes to a specific document within the yaml file.

 The keys in the `documents` list are the same as found in the [Top-Level Instructions Keys](#top-level-instructions-keys), except you will refer to the `path` key as a numeric value.
 This numeric value represents the positional index of the yaml document within the multi-document yaml file.
 You can determine this numeric value by referring to your file, and counting each document starting at `0`.
 Qualifiers such as the `document_query` and `document_index` are not available here, because we are performing actions on a specific document within a file.